Shreya-1910/ArtificalMethodsCW/README.md

 ---

 ##  Summary
-This project demonstrates how metaheuristic algorithms (PSO, GA, and Hybrid PSO-GA) can effectively reduce feature selected while improving or maintaining intrusion detection performance using a Random Forest classifier.
+This project demonstrates how metaheuristic algorithms (PSO, GA, GWO and Hybrid PSO-GA) can effectively reduce feature selected while improving or maintaining intrusion detection performance using a Random Forest classifier.